It may not be bold, invigorating nor exciting.

 Pastel Color Blocking

-Generally, you’re able to mix pastel colors without much errors.
-It’s coined as color-blocking, when you separate colors with a clean straight line.
+Generally, you’re able to mix pastel colors without many errors.
+It’s coined as color-blocking when you separate colors with a clean straight line.
 It’s a simple design, so don’t flair it up with insane cuts or details.
-Go wild on this one babes.
+Go wild on this one babe.

-Fair skin babes should usually go for coffee tones and richer shades, while dark skinned girls look better in lighter, creamier tones.
+Fair skin babes should usually go for coffee tones and richer shades, while dark-skinned girls look better in lighter, creamier tones.
 For blondes though, pastels are a no-brainer, it just looks good!
 If you’re a blonde, go crazy about it.
 Mix it up, and you’ll end up looking gorgeous and cute!
-For the redheads and brunettes, try having complimentary designs or shades, so you won’t look too pale.
-Maybe a pair of cute sunglasses, or a stylish bag will up your fashion game to the next level!
+For the redheads and brunettes, try having complementary designs or shades, so you won’t look too pale.
+Maybe a pair of cute sunglasses or a stylish bag will up your fashion game to the next level!

 White & Black!